Central China loess plateau mixed forests: Climate

 The climate of the ecoregion is Humid continental climate, warm summer (Köppen climate classification (Dwb)), with a dry winter.
 This climate is characterized by large seasonal temperature differentials and a warm summer (at least four months averaging over 10 C, but no month averaging over 22 C, and cold winters having monthly precipitation less than one-tenth of the wettest summer month.

 Flora and fauna

 The plateau supports mixed deciduous broadleaf forests in the northern and eastern areas, although vegetation gets more sparse and poor towards the southwest.
 Conversion of forest to agriculture over time has led to erosion and loss of vegetation, which has been severe in some areas.
 The general belief is that the area was once heavily forested with tall trees, however recent research suggests that much of the area may have been grassland at times in the past 20,000 years.

+Conservation

 Since the 1950s the government has heavily supported tree-planting programs for erosion control in the region, converting unproductive agricultural land on steep slopes to forest.
+A 2017 estimate approximated that 17,299 square kilometers of the region are in protected areas, including the Lishan National Nature Reserve in Guangxi, and the Luyashan National and the Pangquangou National Nature Reserves in Shanxi.